ilinsky/jquery-xpath/README.md

 Error reporting
 -----------------

-XPath expressions ain't easy, so a good feedback from a processor is extremely helpful.
+The jQuery XPath 2 plugin will report syntax and evaluation errors with a great level of detail.
-Unlike browser's native XPath 1.0 with poor error reporting, jQuery XPath 2 plugin will report syntax errors and evaluation errors with great level of detail.
+Unlike browser's native XPath 1.0 processing which have very poor error reporting and XPath expressions not being that easy, it is extremely helpful to have good level of feedback from the processor.

-Take a look at the examples below.
+Below are examples of the detailed error reporting.

 ### Syntax errors ###
 ```js